sagemath/trac_to_gh/Issue 7692.md

 # Issue 7692: update the sloane OEIS database to the latest version; it is a little out of date.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7692

 Original creator: was